 - Add more nutritional yeast to the batter if you want a stronger cheesy flavour.

 - As the omelette is quite thin, use a good non-stick frying pan to make sure everything goes as planned!
-The one I use is the 28cm Neverstick Frying Pan from Scoville, which does a fantastic job.
 Also, prevent overheating – a low-medium heat (gas mark 3 or 4) is enough.

 Let me know in the comments: what’s your favourite thing to eat for breakfast?
 And have you ever tried a chickpea omelette before?
 If you try this recipe, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your feedback in the comments below.

 For the omelette base